-As at January 28, 2024, the outstanding principal on the Corporation's long-term debt amounted to \$2,250.0 million and no amount was outstanding under the US commercial paper program.
-The Corporation's indebtedness could have important consequences on its business and operations, including the following:
+As at February 2, 2025, the outstanding principal on the Corporation's long-term debt amounted to \$2,250.0 million and no amount was outstanding under the U.S. commercial paper program.
+The Corporation's level of indebtedness, which may vary from time to time based on the Corporation's operations and other events, could have a variety of consequences on the Corporation's business and operations, including the following:

-- a portion of cash flows from operations will be dedicated to the payment of interest on the indebtedness and other financial obligations and will not be available for other purposes, including funding the operations and capital expenditures and future business opportunities; - the Corporation's ability to obtain additional financing for working capital and general corporate purposes may be limited; - this debt level may limit the Corporation's flexibility to engage in specified types of transactions or in planning for, or reacting to, changes in the business and in the industry in general, placing the Corporation at a competitive disadvantage compared to competitors that have less debt; and - the Corporation's leverage may make it vulnerable to a downturn in general economic conditions and adverse industry conditions.
+- a portion of cash flows from operations dedicated to the payment of interest on the indebtedness and other financial obligations will not be available for other purposes, including funding the operations and capital expenditures and future business opportunities; - the Corporation's ability to obtain additional financing for working capital and general corporate purposes may be limited; - the Corporation's ability to engage in specified types of transactions or in planning for, or reacting to, changes in the business and in the industry in general may be limited; and - the Corporation may be more vulnerable to a downturn in general economic conditions and adverse industry conditions.